FabianHardt/k3d-bootstrap-cluster/README.md

 At least you have the option to deploy **httpbin sample deployment**, which is deployed to the namespace *demo*.
 The container from https://kennethreitz.org/ is used here.
 The sample uses the Ingress, also a *NodePort* is exposed, to demonstrate this in k3d.
 A PVC is created and mounted to the httpbin container.
 The httpbin demo is deployed from the **local running container registry**, just for demo purpose, to show the usage of a user defined registry with k3d.

+*Optional (K8s > 1.24 needed):* Kubernetes Dashboard can be deployed on your sample cluster.
+After successful deployment you can browse the [dashboard](https://dashboard.127-0-0-1.nip.io:8081/#/login).
+The nessecary login token you can get with the following command: `kubectl -n k8s-dashboard describe secrets dashboard-admin-token | grep token:`

 ### More details